 Williams & Connolly’s reputation for handling “bet-the-company” civil litigation at the trial and appellate levels applies equally to the firm’s thriving Intellectual Property Practice.
 Major corporations including Pfizer, Eli Lilly, Samsung, Alcon (a division of Novartis), Genentech (now part of Roche), Bayer, Google, MedImmune (a subsidiary of AstraZeneca), and many others place their trust in Williams & Connolly litigators to handle major intellectual property matters, particularly in patent litigation and related licensing disputes.
-Several dozen Williams & Connolly attorneys devote a substantial portion of their practice to patent cases, including ten former clerks of the United States Court of Appeals for the Federal Circuit.
-Many of our lawyers practicing in this area have science degrees and thirteen have been admitted to practice before the United States Patent and Trademark Office.
+Several dozen Williams & Connolly attorneys devote a substantial portion of their practice to patent cases, including eleven former clerks of the United States Court of Appeals for the Federal Circuit.
+Many of our lawyers practicing in this area have science degrees and twelve have been admitted to practice before the United States Patent and Trademark Office.

 Representative areas of concentration include:

 Pharmaceuticals: A major part of Williams & Connolly’s patent litigation practice is representing brand-name pharmaceutical companies in Hatch-Waxman pharmaceutical patent litigation against generic competitors seeking to sell generic versions of the brand companies’ drugs.
 Over the years, the firm achieved significant successes for many companies involving a diverse array of highly successful drugs, prevailing numerous times at trial and in the Federal Circuit.